wala/wala.github.io/building.md

 ---
-layout: spage
+layout: page
+title: "Building WALA"
-title: "Building"
+sidebar-title: "Building"
 ---

-# Building WALA

 * You must install these projects in order, as there are dependences